spreaker/pkg-node-logger/README.md

 # Spreaker Node Logger

-Pino-based Logger class that we use in all of Spreaker's nodeJS projects.
+Pino-based Logger that we use in all of Spreaker's nodeJS projects.
 It's possible to create 2 different instances of the logger:

 - `Application Logger`: this is an instance of `Pino Logger`, initialized with `Spreaker's base options`, with a custom serializer that take care of stringify objects and array and transforming other types into string before log.